zerler/lightning-bot/README.md

 ## Deploy to Heroku:

-Clone this repository to your computer, then [follow the directions](https://devcenter.heroku.com/articles/git) listed in your heroku project to deploy your files to your remote heroku project.
+Clone this repository to your computer, run 'npm install' in a terminal from the directory containing all of your files, then [follow the directions](https://devcenter.heroku.com/articles/git) listed in your heroku project to deploy your files to your remote heroku project.

 ## Next, create a GroupMe Bot: